 Five o’clock was decades away.
-Actually, it was just thirty minutes, but after spending that entire day waiting for the right time to arrive, it did feel like an eternity.
-I had no focus, so I couldn’t do anything.
-Just wait.
+Actually, it was just thirty minutes, but after spending the entire day waiting for the right time to leave for the gym, it might as well have been an eternity.
+My focus had been gone the second I woke up in the morning, so I never had a chance to do anything else but wait.
 Wait as the minutes went by as slowly as possible…

-I wanted to see him.
-Being left all alone in my silent apartment was slowly eating me away, piece by piece, and more than once… no… more than a hundred times I found myself telling myself I shouldn’t go to the gym at five.
+Being left all alone in my silent apartment was slowly eating away at me, my erratic thoughts taking pieces of my sanity, and more than once… no… more than a hundred times, I found myself deciding not to go to the gym at five.
 Or ever.
 I even considered moving far away from that place.

 And him.